amusecode/amusecode.org/getting-started.md

 Python site-packages directory.
 For your own work, it is of course also possible to print the required output to the terminal and use your favourite plotting tool to make the figures.

+## Further tutorials

+Further tutorials, also on more advanced topics, can be found [here](https://amuse.readthedocs.io/en/latest/tutorial/index.html).